 - Nike Training Club (App Store)

 This app gets a #1 spot in my heart because it was the very first “Trainer” I ever had more than 10 years ago.
 Their workouts range from 3 minutes to an hour in length across all fitness styles and levels.
-Coached on video guide you through each workout with demonstrations, instructional keys and form tips as well as the occasional motivational battle cry.
+Coaches on video guide you through each workout with demonstrations, instructional keys and form tips as well as the occasional motivational battle cry.
 They even have celebrities and trainers on a few workouts.
 (You can do a quick yoga practice with Ellie Goulding or a total body workout with Olympic athlete Simone Biles.
 Yay!)
 It’s versatile with options for at-home exercise and gym workouts as you get more comfortable with fitness.
 I have loved this app for years and am continually impressed with the value it gives—absolutely free.
 My hat is off to you, Nike!
 Download the app.

 - Workout Trainer by Skimble (App Store)